FCE Okene Goes on Forced Vacation over 42-day Power Outage

 Some of the graduating students also called on the Minister of Education and President Muhammadu Buhari to prevail on the relevant quarters to replace the transformer as they would not want to miss the scheduled mobilisation for the National Youth Service Corps (NYSC).

-The management said AEDC generates between N3 million and N5 million monthly from the FCE Okene, and as such, should give priority to the institution in addressing the power constraint.
+According to the management, AEDC generates between N3 million and N5 million monthly from the FCE Okene and as such, should give priority to the educational institution in addressing the power constraint.

-When contacted for comment on the power crisis at the college, the President, Nigeria Consumer Protection Network, Kola Olubiyo, described the development as embarrassing to the electricity supply service provider and the entire electricity industry value chain.
+When contacted to comment on the power crisis at the college, President, Nigeria Consumer Protection Network, Kola Olubiyo, described the development as embarrassing to the electricity supply service provider and the entire electricity industry value chain.

-Olubiyo urged the AEDC management to expedite the procurement processes to replace the transformer to get the students back to school.

-He also noted that the management of AEDC under the receivership management of United Bank for Africa (UBA) should attend to the situation and demonstrate strongly that it is prepared for business in the Nigerian Electricity Market.